Most Christians Have a Worldly Perception of Themselves Instead of a Spiritual One

 Though I don’t know the origin, I’ve heard it said, “We are a spirit, we have a soul, and we live in a body.”
 That saying is likely built on Paul’s teaching.
 Furthermore, our soul is said to comprise our mind, will, and emotion.

 The more I think about it, the more I am intrigued—and the more I like the order of the words: spirit, soul, body.

 We know our body is temporary; that is obvious.
-It will one day cease to function, and we will “die.”
+It will one day cease to function, and our body will die.
 Yet, our spirit will live on.
 This suggests our spirit is more important and significant than our body.
 If so, our spirit and soul should control our body, not our body dictating our soul or spirit.

 Consider eating.
 Our body wants food, so we feed it, sometimes gaining weight in the process.
 Then we go on a diet.
 Our soul (mind, will, and emotion) resists the body’s insatiable call for more.

 If we’re successful, we lose weight.
 But do we keep it off?
 Not likely—not unless our spirit gets involved.
 When our spirit is in control, our soul follows, and we keep our body’s cravings in check.

 We are a spirit, we have a soul, and we live in a body.
 This gives us much to consider and can reform our reality, if we will let it.

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.